How do you appear in front of the camera?

 Welcome

 As far as Macron’s concerned, Merkel is the most important person in the line-up, and she is a female.
 When he swerves towards her, you can see Trump’s concentrated mimic as if he is thinking “Stop, wait for a second — I’m the most important person here.”
 Usually, in any line-up, you’d go first to the person who demands the most respect.
-In Macron’s eyes that seem to be Merkel and Trump is not pleased.
+In Macron’s eyes that seems to be Merkel and Trump is not pleased.

 Right after Macron swerves, Trump and the French leader shared a painful-looking handshake that just went on and on.

 What Trump is doing in that situation is showing Macron who’s the boss.
-It’s another aggressive move by Trump; he’s pulling Macron towards his face, and he’s saying, “You will do what want I want, whether you like it or not.”
+It’s another aggressive move by Trump; he’s pulling Macron towards his face, and he’s saying, “You will do what I want, whether you like it or not.”
 We can see Macron trying to get away from the awkward situation by putting his arms on Trump to stop him from pulling him inwards.

 The 2nd handshake